Native Plant Extravaganzas 2026 (rain or shine!)

 East Bay Wilds, 2777 Foothill, Oakland (the entrance is on 28th street)

 See East Bay Wild’s plant list here and see photos of gardens that Pete has designed and planted with natives here.
-(If you are interested in a consult, design, installation or maintenance for a California native landscape, email Pete at pete@eastbaywilds.com or call (510) 409-5858.
+Check out the eclectic collection of garden art Pete has for sale!
+If you are interested in a consult, design, installation or maintenance for a California native landscape, email Pete at pete@eastbaywilds.com or call (510) 409-5858.

-You can also shop online at these participating businesses on the week-end of November 15-16, and a percentage of your purchases will go to support the Tour
+You can also shop online at these participating businesses on the week-end of February 21 and 22, and a percentage of your purchases will go to support the Tour

 Green Thumb Works is owned by native plant landscape designer Sandra Nevala-Lee.
 Now available from Green Thumb are Hummingbird Hangout and Beneficial Insect Haven plant bundles, consisting of hardy, beneficial one-gallon plants for full sun to part-sunny areas.
 Browse Green Thumb’s online list of available plants here.